Nissan Violet: T11 series (1981–1986)

 A front-wheel drive Stanza was introduced in 1981 – the first middle-class Datsun to be of that configuration, and the first Japanese car in the category built to the principles which had been established in Europe for this class since a few years back.
 In Europe, front-wheel drive and a liftback design were becoming the norm in this segment, although more traditional Japanese buyers still preferred the rear-wheel drive Bluebird.
 It remained on sale in Britain until 1986, after which Nissan sold the first British-built Bluebird as its only product in this market sector.
 Nissan was previously building a smaller, front wheel drive car, beginning with the 1970 Nissan Cherry, and then reconfigured the Violet to front wheel drive.
 3-door hatchback, 4-door saloon, and 5-door liftback models were produced.

-After 1982, Nissan tried to standardize the Stanza name in its export markets – in addition to phasing out the Datsun marque in favour of Nissan.
+After 1982, Nissan tried to standardize the Stanza name in its export markets – in addition to phasing out the Datsun marque in favor of Nissan.
 In the United States the T11 Stanza with the CA20S engine replaced the 510 for the 1982 model year.
 In the United States, the Nissan Prairie was also sold as part of the range, renamed the Stanza Wagon.
 In 1984, Nissan changed the engine in the Stanza from the carbureted CA20S to the fuel-injected 2.0 L, straight-four CA20E.
 This car was 1981 Semperit Irish Car of the Year in Ireland.
 Japanese and some other export models were called "Stanza FX", and were offered with 1.6 and 1.8 L engines.

 This version was sold in the United Kingdom and Europe as the Nissan Stanza; the range was "L" 1.6 L, "GL" 1.6 L, "SGL" 1.6 L and "SGL" 1.8 L. Some markets (such as Belgium, where it came fitted with the full SGL equipment) also received a 1.7-litre turbodiesel engine with 73 PS, beginning with the 1984 model year.
 European market cars were generally fitted with very long gearing, making the car one of the most fuel economic in its class.
 It was first sold in Britain from January 1982, alongside the similar-sized rear-wheel drive Bluebird saloons and estates, which later also switched to front-wheel drive.
 This meant that Nissan was in the position of offering traditional rear-wheel drive saloons and estates alongside similar-sized front-wheel drive cars including hatchbacks, as this market sector was in a period of transition in the early 1980s.